great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_create_a_new_checkpoint.rst

         1. **Instantiate a DataContext**

+        The current version of class-based Checkpoints is not yet supported by the CLI.
+In order to configure and run Checkpoints, you will need to write some Python code.
+We suggest using a Jupyter notebook for convenience.

         Create a new Jupyter Notebook and instantiate a DataContext by running the following lines:

         .. code-block:: python